-Although professional certification in human resources is a voluntary pursuit, many professionals, particularly those in supervisory or management positions, choose to earn certification because it displays a commitment to the profession as an industry leader.
-The two most widely pursued designations in human resources include:
+Although professional certification in human resources is a voluntary pursuit, many professionals, particularly those in supervisory or management positions, choose to earn certification because it displays a commitment to the profession and a position as an industry leader.
+The most widely pursued designations in human resources include:

 - SHRM-CP (certified professional)

 HR Certification Institute (HRCI)

 - Associate Professional in Human Resources – International (aPHRi)

 - Professional in Human Resources – International (PHRi)